magentabusiness/magentabusiness.github.io/_includes/docs/pe/user-guide/integrations/particle.md

 #### Configure dashboard

-Let's return to ThingsBoard and configure the dashboard to control device.
+Let's return to IoT Hub and configure the dashboard to control device.
 To demonstrate how to send a command to the device, we will use a **Switch Control Widget**.
 To use it, you can follow next steps:
 - Click on **Edit mode** button to enable edit mode.
 - Open existing or create a new dashboard.